 Service Policy Name Client Policy Name Description oracle/binding authorization denyall_policy None This policy is a special case of simple role based authorization policy based upon the authenticated subject.
 This policy denies all users with any roles.
 This policy should follow an authentication policy where the subject is established.
 This policy can be attached to any SOAP-based endpoint. oracle/binding authorization permitall_policy None This policy is a special case of simple role based authorization policy based upon the authenticated subject.
 This policy permits all users with any roles.
 This policy should follow an authentication policy where the subject is established.
 This policy can be attached to any SOAP-based endpoint. oracle/binding permission authorization policy None This policy is a special case of simple Permission based authorization policy based upon the authenticated subject.
 This policy checks if the subject has permission to invoke any operation on a Web service.
 This policy should follow an authentication policy where the subject is established.
 This policy can be attached to any SOAP-based endpoint. oracle/wss10 message protection service_policy oracle/wss10 message protection client_policy This policy enforces message integrity and confidentiality for inbound SOAP requests in accordance with the WS-Security v1.0 standard.
 The messages are protected using WS-Security's Basic 128 suite of asymmetric key technologies, specifically RSA key mechanism for message confidentiality, SHA-1 hashing algorithm for message integrity, and AES-128 bit encryption.
 The keystore is configured through the security configuration.
-This policy does not authenticate or authorize the requestor. oracle/wss10 saml_token service_policy oracle/wss10 saml_token client_policy This policy authenticates users using credentials provided in SAML tokens in the WS-Security SOAP header.
+This policy does not authenticate or authorize the requestor. oracle/wss10 saml_token service_policy oracle/wss10 saml_token client_policy This policy is not secure and is provided for demonstration purposes only.
+Although the SAML issuer name is present, the SAML token is not endorsed.
+Therefore, it is possible to spoof the message.
+This policy authenticates users using credentials provided in SAML tokens in the WS-Security SOAP header.
 The credentials in the SAML token are authenticated against a SAML login module.
 This policy can be applied to any SOAP-based endpoint. oracle/wss10 saml_token with_message integrity service_policy oracle/wss10 saml_token with_message integrity client_policy This policy enforces message-level integrity protection and SAML-based authentication for inbound SOAP requests in accordance with the WS-Security 1.0 standard.
 It uses WS-Security's Basic 128 suite of asymmetric key technologies, SHA-1 hashing algorithm for message integrity.
 The keystore is configured through the security configuration.
 It extracts the SAML token from the WS-Security binary security token, and uses those credentials to validate users against the configured identity store.